 Or are you constantly talking about yourself?
 Ever been on a date with someone who can’t stop talking about themselves?
 You zone out.
 Don’t make your followers’ eyes glaze over.
 Besides, if you’re overly promotional, Facebook will make sure followers don’t see your posts.
 Give them something to talk about.
 Here are some ways to do that:

 Host a contest.
 It doesn’t have to be extravagant, but like showing up to a date with flowers and chocolate, it can work wonders to boost Facebook engagement rates.

 Check out this giveaway from HOMAGE, a Columbus, Ohio retailer:

 There are a few lessons we can learn from this contest.
 It was easy to enter and focused on something the company knows its customers get excited about.
 The prize was a small item, just one t-shirt.
 It also contained a link to the company’s online store, promoting other NFL gear.
 If we take anything away from this, it should be to keep it simple and customer-focused.

 Don’t have anything to give away?
 That’s fine.
 You can always offer a discount if your page or a certain post gets a specific number of likes or shares.

-And remember—like dating, Facebook has some rules.
+And remember — like dating, Facebook has some rules.
 Always follow the promotion guidelines.
 If Facebook shut down your contest before you could award prizes, your followers would not be happy, which would likely lead to lower engagement rates.

-3. Pop the question.
+2. Pop the Question

-- On a date, you want to ask the simple getting-to-know-you questions, but what should you ask on Facebook?
+Asking questions is a great way to improve Facebook engagement.
+On a date, you want to ask the simple getting-to-know-you questions, but what should you ask on Facebook?
 Consider these ideas: